How to Enter a Company Voluntary Arrangement (CVA)

 - A synopsis of the company’s trading history

 - Information about the directors, creditors, shareholders and employees

 - 3 to 5 year restructuring projections explaining how the business will become profitable and pay monthly into the CVA.

-The Company Voluntary Arrangement will be deemed to have failed if the company falls into more than 2 months' arrears on its contributions to creditors.
-Consequently, the insolvency practitioner (who becomes a 'supervisor' after the proposal has been accepted) will be obliged to wind the company up.
+A Company Voluntary Arrangement is deemed to have failed if the company falls into more than 2 months' arrears on its contributions to creditors.
+Consequently, the nominee / IP (who becomes a 'supervisor' after the proposal has been accepted) will be obliged to wind the company up.

 Tips for Company Directors